zzz0069/personal_website/content/authors/admin/_index.md

 ## About Me

-Zheng Zhang is a assistant professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zheng Zhang is an assistant professor in Computer Science and Information Systems department at Murray State University.
+His research interests include Artificial Intelligence, Natural Language Processing, Intrusion Detection, and Neural-Symbolic AI.